-Breast cancer dragon boat paddling began at the University of British Columbia, in Vancouver, Canada in 1996.
-Dr. Don McKenzie, a Professor in the Department of Sports Medicine and exercise physiologist challenged the prevailing medical thinking that women treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphedema, a debilitating and chronic side effect of treatment.
+Breast cancer survivor dragon boat paddling began at the University of British Columbia, in Vancouver, Canada in 1996.
+Dr Don McKenzie a professor in the Department of sports medicine and an exercise physiologist, challenged the prevailing medical thinking that woman treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphoedema, a debilitating and chronic side-effect of treatment.

 Dr. McKenzie developed a program to determine the impact of exercise on breast cancer survivors, choosing dragon boat paddling as the epitome of strenuous, repetitive upper body exercise.
 He trained twenty-four breast cancer volunteers in a gym for three months, introduced them to dragon boats and taught them paddling techniques.
 At the end of the three-month season on the water none of the volunteers had lymphoedema.
 Not only that, survivors found they were fitter, healthier and happier.
 They loved the camaraderie and support of their fellow paddlers.
 They realised Dragonboat paddling could become a means of raising breast cancer awareness and show that survivors could lead normal lives.

 Since then the movement progressed first in Canada and then the World.
 Globally there are thousands of breast cancer teams paddling to improve their health.